Our novel, proprietary biodegradable, non-immunogenic, polymeric nanoparticle delivery system has numerous advantages:

-Our therapies are designed to improve the safety, efficacy, and dosing of cancer therapies by enhancing bioavailability at the tumor site and extending duration of action, while protecting healthy cells and tissues from off-target toxicity.
-Encapsulation in our tetra-block polymeric nanoparticle offers the potential to significantly improve the profile and therapeutic window of both existing and novel cancer drugs.
-Our polymeric nanoparticles are degradable and are comprised of FDA-recognized inactive ingredients.
+Our therapies are designed to improve the safety, efficacy, and dosing of existing cancer therapies by enhancing bioavailability at the tumor site and extending duration of action, while protecting healthy cells and tissues from off-target toxicity.
+Encapsulation in our QUATRAMER delivery platform offers the potential to significantly improve the profile and therapeutic window of both existing and novel cancer drugs.
+Our QUATRAMER polymeric nanoparticles are degradable and are comprised of FDA-recognized inactive ingredients.
 The technology allows small molecules, cytokines, peptides and genes to be delivered.

-Our lead programs include tumor necrosis factor-alpha, salinomycin and FDA-approved bortezomib and paclitaxel.
+Our programs include salinomycin, tumor necrosis factor - alpha, and FDA-approved bortezomib and paclitaxel.
 Bortezomib and paclitaxel are significantly de-risked from a safety and efficacy standpoint.
-They are also expected to follow the FDA's 505(b)(2) regulatory pathway, which leverages existing clinical data and is anticipated to significantly shorten the development timeline and lower overall costs.
+They are expected to follow the FDA’s 505(b)(2) regulatory pathway, which leverages existing clinical data and is anticipated to significantly shorten the development timeline and lower overall costs.
 We are seeking Orphan Drug designation for our lead products which would provide additional market exclusivity upon potential approval.

 Our formulations and technology have patent protection and new chemical entity (NCE) patent protection that creates heightened barriers to market entry, beyond manufacturing process know how.

-A nanoparticle formulation of salinomycin, a small molecule new chemical entity (NCE) with a newly described mechanism of action against cancer.
-It was identified as the most potent cancer stem cell (CSC) inhibitor known to-date.
-CSCs represent an elusive population of tumor cells that are believed to reproduce and sustain cancer.
-HSB-1216 enables tumor-specific drug delivery, achieving high concentrations of drug within tumors even at low doses, which minimizes the risk of systemic toxicity.
-We plan to complete preclinical studies and commence human clinical trials of HSB-1216 beginning with small cell lung cancer (SCLC) in 2020.
+Formulation of salinomycin, a small molecule new chemical entity (NCE) encapsulated within QUATRAMER drug delivery with a newly described mechanism of action against cancer.
+Salinomycin was identified as the most potent cancer stem cell (CSC) inhibitor known to-date.
+CSCs represent an elusive population of tumor stem cells that are believed to reproduce and sustain cancer.
+HSB-1216 enables tumor specific drug delivery, achieving high concentrations of drug within tumors even at low doses, which minimizes the risk of systemic toxicity.
+We plan to complete pre-clinical studies and commence human clinical trials of HSB-1216 beginning with small cell lung cancer (SCLC) in 2020.

 A novel, proprietary, nanoparticle formulation of bortezomib designed to deliver improved dosing, safety, and efficacy.
 The nanoparticle-encapsulated bortezomib builds on approximately two decades of experience and is designed to overcome bortezomib’s narrow therapeutic index and severe side effect profile.
 Specifically, HSB-407 is anticipated to lower the incidence of peripheral neuropathy, which is commonly reported by up to 50% of patients and often leads to a reduced dose, and therefore, potentially decreased efficacy.
 Potential combinations with immuno-oncology / PD-1 therapies in the same nanoparticle can further improve safety and efficacy of both drugs synergistically.